nlewis84/Band-Audition/README.md

 ## :drum: Website

-- If you would like to give this app a try without going through the steps below, visit https://band-audition.herokuapp.com/
+- If you would like to give this app a try, visit https://band-audition.herokuapp.com/

 ## :trumpet: Installation